Compassion, Courage, Justice

 Holistic, ‘personal development’ and how children are to learn skills and realise talents, develop character and resilience, and learn about British values, diversity and mental health & well-being, are fundamental aspects of our curriculum.
 Therefore, our curriculum has also been carefully crafted so that our children develop their social and cultural capital needed to succeed in life.

 Reading, Writing, Maths and RE are a large part of our curriculum.
 However, children are exposed to a variety of subjects taught discreetly and in a cross-curricular manner so that children learn using many different strategies and styles and are able to apply their learning in a variety of contexts.
-Learning is enriched and enhanced through extra-curricular activities which give children the experiences to draw upon as they progress in life.
+Learning is enriched and enhanced through extra-curricular activities which give children the experiences to draw upon as they progress, flourish and thrive in life and all that they do.

 Our curriculum delivers national curriculum content through a range of knowledge-rich, fully resourced learning projects.
 We take the themed approach where learning is through one central topic.
 The theme could have strong links to one subject but also be more creative, for example ‘Dangerous Dinosaurs’, ‘Time Traveller’ or ‘Scrumdiddlyumptious’.
 Theme-based learning helps to inspire children to learn any subject (maths, English, science, history, art etc) through the teaching of one topic.